Latin theta

 Latin theta (uppercase: ϴ, lowercase: θ) is an additional letter of the Latin script, based on the lowercase letter theta from the Greek alphabet.
 It is used in Cypriot Arabic, Gros Ventre, Comox, Fox, Thompson, Tuscarora, Halkomelem, Wakhi, Yavapai, Havasupai–Hualapai, and Romani.
 It also historically was used in the Lepsius Standard Alphabet.

 Usage

-The letter appears in the International Standard Alphabet of the Romani language, where it represents the voiceless alveolar plosive ([t]) when placed after a vowel, and the voiced alveolar plosive ([d]) when placed after a nasal consonant.
+The letter appears in the International Standard Alphabet of the Romani language, where it represents a voiceless alveolar plosive when placed after a vowel, and a voiced alveolar plosive when placed after a nasal consonant.

-In the Gros Ventre, Fox, and Comox languages, it represents the voiceless dental fricative ([θ]) sound.

-It was used in the Lepsius Standard Alphabet created for transcription of Egyptian hieroglyphs and African languages.
-In it, it represented the voiceless dental fricative ([θ]) sound, before being replaced by the letter Ṯ.
+In the Gros Ventre, Fox, and Comox languages, it represents a voiceless dental fricative sound.
+It was also used for this sound in the Lepsius Standard Alphabet, though was later replaced by the letter Ṯ.

 Latin theta is also found in Cypriot Arabic and the Latin script for the Wakhi language.

 Unicode

 In 2021, the Latin thetas are not separately encoded in the Unicode standard. appears identical to the most common capital version; normal capital Greek theta is also seen. appears identical to the lowercase version.